GuildCrafts/core-vanilla-javascript/solo_study.md

 - [ ] Read chapter 3 in [Professional JS for Web Developers][projs]
 - [ ] Install and go through the [javascripting](https://github.com/workshopper/javascripting) workshop

-## Day 4 & 5: Recursion, and Bigger Challenges
+## Day 4: Some Recursion and Bigger Challenges

 ### Plan